28 Day Calisthenics Challenge: Free Program (2025)

 Anyone can use these if they feel their ability merits it.
 Keep in mind you don't need to do all of them; just do what you need.
 For example, you may want to work on a skater squat, but your pull-ups need a lot of work before you start training for a single arm.

 For your upper body exercises, the easiest regression is to use slow eccentrics; this is the going down phase.
-For example, if you have problems with push-ups, you could start in the top position and then let your body down to the ground as slow as possible.
+For example, if you have problems with push-ups, you could start in the top position and then let your body down to the ground as slowly as possible.

 If you do this, perform 5 reps with 3-5 seconds.